Skip to main content

 Career-focused organizations move faster on AI

-The LinkedIn Workplace Learning Report identifies career development champions as organizations that outperform peers in adapting to change.
-These companies are more advanced in building future-ready skills, including genAI capabilities, because learning is closely tied to career growth rather than centralized programs alone.
+Organizations that outperform peers in adapting to change are those building future-ready skills, including genAI capabilities, because learning is closely tied to career growth rather than centralized programs alone.

 L&D priorities are shifting toward enablement

 AI removes the hardest part of training creation: the setup.
-Instead of designing from scratch, teams can start with what already exists and let tools like Coassemble handle structure and formatting behind the scenes.
+Instead of designing from scratch, teams can start with what already exists and let tools handle structure and formatting behind the scenes.

 Wrapping up